buildingSMART/IFC4.3.x-development/docs/schemas/shared/IfcSharedBldgElements/PropertySets/Pset_BuildingElementProxyCommon.md

 # Pset_BuildingElementProxyCommon

-Properties common to the definition of all instances of IfcBuildingElementProxy.
+Properties common to the definition of all instances of IfcBuiltElementProxy.